Multi-vortex Bose-Einstein condensate: examining the role of interaction range using Gaussian potential: One-particle density in beyond lowest Landau level approximation

 which after diagonalization becomes

 where $\chi_{{\bf{\mu}},m^{\mu}}({\bf r})$ is as defined in Eq.~(\ref{eq:chi_mu}).
-It is clear that the density operator will not exhibits any interference patterns.
-Eq.~(\ref{eq:densit}) above in the beyond Lowest Landau Level approximation reduces to Eq.~(9) in reference~\cite{lewenstein06} in the Lowest Landau Level approximation.
+It is clear that the density operator will not exhibit any interference pattern due to $\vert \chi_{\mu,m^{\mu}}\left({\bf r}\right)\vert^{2}$ being real.\\ In the lowest Landau level approximation ${\bf n}\equiv(0,m)$ with $n_{r}=0$, the one-particle basis state is labelled by only the angular momentum quantum number $m$ and Eq.~(\ref{eq:densit}) in the beyond lowest Landau level approximation reduces to Eq.~(9) in reference~\cite{lewenstein06} in the lowest Landau level approximation.

-\section{Conditional probability distribution (CPD) in beyond Lowest Landau Level approximation}
+\section{Conditional probability distribution (CPD) in beyond lowest Landau level approximation}

-The conditional probability distribution (CPD) is given by:
+The conditional probability distribution (CPD) is defined as the probability of finding a boson at ${\bf r}$ given that the other is at ${\bf r}_{0}$ and is given by:

 where $N$ is the number of particles.
-In the second quantized form it is given as:
+In the second quantized form, this becomes:

-The expectation value of CPD operator over the many-particle state $\vert \Psi_{N,L_{z}}\rangle$ defined in Eq.~(\ref{eq:PsiNL}) above is given as:
+The expectation value of CPD operator over the many-particle state $\vert \Psi_{N,L_{z}}\rangle$ defined in Eq.~(\ref{eq:PsiNL}) above is given by: